Forbidden Door

-AEW x NJPW: Forbidden Door is a professional wrestling pay-per-view (PPV) event co-promoted by the American promotion All Elite Wrestling (AEW) and the Japanese promotion New Japan Pro-Wrestling (NJPW).
-Established in 2022, it is held annually in June; however, it moved to August in 2025.
-The event features direct competition between wrestlers from both promotions, and its name comes from a term often used by AEW when working with other professional wrestling companies.
+Forbidden Door is a professional wrestling pay-per-view (PPV) event co-promoted by the American promotion All Elite Wrestling (AEW), the Japanese promotions New Japan Pro-Wrestling (NJPW) and World Wonder Ring Stardom, and the Mexican promotion Consejo Mundial de Lucha Libre (CMLL).
+Established in 2022, it is generally held annually in June, although it was held in August in 2025.
+The event features direct competition between wrestlers from the promotions involved, and its name came from a term that had often been used by AEW in its early years when working with other professional wrestling companies.

-The 2024 event also featured wrestlers from NJPW's sister promotion World Wonder Ring Stardom and the Mexican promotion Consejo Mundial de Lucha Libre (CMLL).
-The 2025 event was the first to take place outside of North America as it was held in London, England.
-It broke the attendance record for a professional wrestling event at The O2 Arena.
+The event was originally only co-promoted between AEW and NJPW.
+After CMLL and Stardom were featured at the 2024 and 2025 events, both became official co-sponsors in 2026.
+The 2025 event was the first to take place outside of North America as it was held in London, England and broke the attendance record for a professional wrestling event at The O2 Arena.